1n3ffbl3/studying-with-specs/game2/specs-2.md

 				PURPOSE: Give acccess to box object (clicked) and shows what is inside
 		RETURN: undefined

-		BEHAVIOR: If null equals to boardState from box.id than depending on state (true/false) of nextPlayer it assigns th`e value of "x" or "o" into boardState[box.id].
+		BEHAVIOR: If null equals to boardState from box.id than depending on state of nextPlayer it assigns the new value into boardState.
 After assignment it toggles nextPlayer.
 If boardState from box.id is not equal null, then it shows alert message.
 Optionally display the boardState to console log.

 		PURPOSE: It says what is the order in game and what you can and can't do.
 In the end it shows which cells are empty and which aren't.